xttian/creativity4AI/README.md

 # creativity4AI
-The pre-processed data and results for the research on creativity in AI academic paper evaluation.
+The pre-processed data, code, and results for the research on creativity in AI academic paper evaluation are updated.

-All data and code will be provided here after the paper is accepted.
+The original data will be provided here after the paper is accepted.